 For over 20 years I’ve been building bridges.
 That’s to say, bridges between people.
-I don’t use rope or bricks.
-Words do it better – they connect us and cement durable ties.
+I don’t use rope, brick or metal.
+Words do it better – they connect us and cast durable ties.
 So, I like to work with words.

 No doubt you also use language.
 For example, to communicate with your audience, whether they’re customers, employees, shareholders, members, partners or other people.
-After all, words are applied for that purpose across every business, education, charity and public sector.
+After all, words are applied for that purpose across every sector in business, education, charity and public life.

 As a copywriter, I help you forge a closer bond with people.
 I come up with ideas, find the right words, use imagination and add emotion, phrasing it all to produce the enhanced results you’re looking for.